akhst7/RNA-Velocity/Initial_setup_in_R.md

 This section describes perhaps the easiest to overcome some of the major compatibility issues.
 ## Generating Spliced, and Unspliced Counts by using STARSolo

 STARSolo (scRNAseq version of STAR aligner) was used for counting spliced, unspliced, and ambiguous counts.
 This portion was already covered.
-Please, refer to the ```RNA Velocity``` section of
+Please, refer to the ```RNA Velocity``` section of ***An-immunophenotype-coupled_transcriptomic_atlas_of-human_hematopoietic_progenitors***  (https://github.com/akhst7/An-immunophenotype-coupled_transcriptomic_atlas_of-human_hematopoietic_progenitors/blob/main/Analysis%20of%20the%20full%20data%20set.md#rna-velocity)

 ## Prepartion of a ```h5ad``` file in R